Can’t join us in person? Register for the livestream…

 What Research Tells Us About the Impact of Civic Learning

-Join researchers to dive deeper into what research tells us about the impact of civic learning and best ways to leverage such research.
+Dive deeper into what research tells us about the impact of civic learning and best ways to leverage such research.

 Presenter: Emma Humphries, iCivics